STAN-UAntwerp/Missing_Imputation_Sensors/README.md

 For more information see: INSERT PAPER URL

-## Dependencies
+## Dependencies & Code

+The code contains the preprocessing steps of the data as well as the various methods applied in the paper alongside the general setup and hyperparemeter tuning leveraged.
-The models were implemented in Python 3.11.
+The code was implemented in Python 3.11.
 The following packages are needed for running the code:
 - numpy==1.23.3
 - pandas==1.5.0
 - scikit-learn==1.1.2